 It is illegal to dispose of any pesticide container in a manner as to cause direct injury or damage to humans, animals, wildlife, or property or to pollute any water in a manner harmful to wildlife or other things.
-The rules for disposal of excess pesticides and empty pesticide containers are explained in the Private Pesticide Applicator Study Manual provided by the Alabama Cooperative Extension System.
+The rules for disposal of excess pesticides and empty pesticide containers are explained here.